 A few months ago my two year old daughter and I were driving home from dinner with friends, and as we pulled onto our street a lump formed in my throat and big tears began to stream down my face; I realized that tonight was our last night ever just the two of us to do my daughter’s bedtime routine.
-Out-of-town relatives were set to arrive, my husband would soon be home from his deployment, and we’d be having our second baby.
+Out-of-town relatives were set to arrive, my husband would soon be home from his deployment, and we’d be having a second baby.

 The intense emotion hit me out of nowhere, and I felt guilty about how much was about to change for my daughter.
 I had no idea how to rationalize or sort through this sudden rush of feelings.
 I was already so in love with this healthy, unborn baby girl kicking inside my belly, but I felt like I was mourning the future loss of my season as a mama of one.

 Fast forward three months later to today as I once again found myself with a lump in my throat, but this time it was the result of watching my 2.5 year old daughter love on my infant while she sat in her bouncer seat.
 I had stepped out of the room for a moment, and when I rounded the corner to return I found my older daughter crouched down by my baby wiping spit-up off of her face and making the sweetest baby-talk noises.
 My baby was locked on my older girl’s eyes, and the lump in my throat formed before I knew it.
 I smiled and recalled my emotions from a few months back; I couldn’t begin to imagine then how full my heart would feel watching the two tiny loves of my life interact with each other.
 It sometimes takes my breath away.

 I was so worried then about the unknowns of having a second baby and making my daughter “share” my husband and me and the life we’d all built together, but we didn’t know what we didn’t know, and that’s that I had nothing to worry about.